OVERSEAS PENSION: HOW DO I GET THE MONEY BACK TO NEW ZEALAND?

-The problem: You have an overseas pension, e.g., in the UK.
+The problem is that you have an overseas pension, e.g., in the UK.
 You want to transfer it here.
 Why should you act soon?
 What do you do?
 How do you get the money back to New Zealand?

 Act sooner rather than later

 Well, in early 2014 a bill was approved by the NZ Parliament.
 It was called the Taxation (Annual Rates, Foreign Superannuation and Remedial Matters) Bill.
-What's it all about?
-See here for an overview.
+What’s it all about?
 It will essentially affect people who hold overseas pensions or have transferred their pensions here since 2000.

 How so?
 As Diana Clement wrote in the NZ Herald; “Hundreds of thousands of Kiwis are up for a tax king hit.
 And many of them have no idea it’s coming.”
 Why?
 She goes on to say “IRD found that 70% of a sample of 869 people who had transferred their pension here had evaded tax.”